National-Digital-Twin/IRIS-data-pipeline/developer_docs/RUNNING_DEPLOYED.md

 ### Adapter

-The adapter can be found under the `uprn-lat-long-pipeline/adapter` folder.
-Before you can run this adapter please ensure you have the address base plus csv file downloaded in an accessible location.
+The adapter can be found under the `generic-adapter` folder.
+Before you can run this adapter please ensure you have the address profiling csv file downloaded in an accessible location.
 The adapter can be run as a docker container.
-You must build the docker container by running the command `make docker-build SOURCE_FILE=<insert-filepath-here>`.
+You must build the docker container running the command `make docker-build SOURCE_FILE=<insert-filepath-here>`.
-Once the container has been built use the command `make docker-run SASL_USERNAME=<insert-sasl-username> SASL_PASSWORD=<insert-sasl-password> FILE_NAME=<insert-filename-here>` to run the adapter.
+Once the container has been built use the command `make docker-run SASL_USERNAME=<insert-sasl-username> SASL_PASSWORD=<insert-sasl-password> PRODUCER_NAME=address-base TARGET_TOPIC=lat-long FILE_NAME=<insert-filename-here>` to run the adapter.
 The adapter container is set to be removed once it has completed.

 ### Mapper